The Strongest Man in the Bible: 7 Things To Learn From Him

 Photo credit: Canva

-But the woman’s father didn’t want Samson to enter her room.
-It was because he was sure Samson hated her.
-Hence, he gave her daughter to Samson’s companion.
+But the woman’s father didn’t want Samson to enter her room, knowing he hated her.
+So, he gave her daughter to Samson’s companion and told him to take her younger sister instead (verse 2).

-Samson answered, “This time, I have a right to get even with the Philistines.”
+Samson answered, “This time, I have a right to get even with the Philistines; I will really harm them” (verse 3, NIV).

-So, what did Samson do?
+So, what did he do?

-4) He killed 1000 men with the jawbone of a donkey.
+4) He killed 1,000 men with the jawbone of a donkey.

-Heroes; Jawbone
+Heroes: Jawbone

 Photo credit: Canva